-Surface finishes don’t allow water to absorb easily so it’s safe to use most water-based cleaning solutions.
+Surface finishes don’t allow water to penetrate, so it’s safe to use most water-based cleaning solutions.

 The product I recommend for floors with surface finishes is Bona Hardwood Floor Cleaner (see on Amazon).
-It comes in a spray bottle making it easy to apply evenly while keeping the amount of moisture in check.
-You can also by a larger tank to refill it.
+It comes in a spray bottle, making it easy to apply while keeping the amount of moisture in check.
+You can also buy a larger tank to refill it.

-To learn more about why I recommend Bona Hardwood Floor Cleaner, check out our in-depth review that covers how it’s used, what it’s made of, it’s key benefits, what customers complain about the most.
+To learn more about why I recommend Bona Hardwood Floor Cleaner, check out our in-depth review that covers how to use it, what it’s made of, it’s key benefits, what customers complain about the most.

-Alternatively, Bona makes a really great microfiber mop that comes with their cleaner and spray functionality built-in.
-You simply pull the trigger below the handle to wet the floor as you mop.
+Alternatively, Bona makes a great microfiber mop that comes with their cleaner and spray functionality built-in.
+All you have to do is pull the trigger below the handle to wet the floor as you mop.
 It’s super popular and is very affordable on Amazon.

-If you’re not a fan of Bona, another great water-based cleaner that’s very affordable and gets great reviews is Black Diamond Stoneworks Wood & Laminate Floor Cleaner.
+If you’re not a fan of Bona, Black Diamond Stoneworks Wood & Laminate Floor Cleaner is another great water-based cleaner that’s very affordable and gets excellent reviews.
 Like I mentioned, there are dozens of others if you browse the cleaning aisle at any home improvement store.

-You can’t go wrong with either of these specially formulated cleaners, but you can go wrong by trying to formulate a solution of your own.
-Many blogs will tell you to grab a bucket and mix water and vinegar, or water and lemon juice, or even water and tea bags—I’ve read it all.
+You can’t go wrong with either of these specially formulated cleaners, but you can go wrong by trying to develop a solution of your own.
+Many blogs will tell you to grab a bucket and mix water and vinegar, or water and lemon juice, water and bleach, or even water and tea bags—I’ve read it all.

-The tricky part is that your floor may actually look great after cleaning it with water and vinegar/lemon/tea once but experiments have shown that repeated use will degrade the finish and lead to serious damage.
+The tricky part is that your floor may look great after cleaning it with water and vinegar/lemon/tea once, but experiments have shown that repeated use will degrade the finish and lead to severe damage.

 Floors Protected By Penetrating Finishes